AmundBerge/serpens/README.md

 ### Overview

 Serpens is a soon-to-be chess engine and chess interface written in C++.
 It uses express.js to handle the backend.
-The project is far from finished, and the current version does not even have all the chess rules implemented.

-## Todo
- - Improve frontend-backend communication
- - Add position evalution
- - Add move generation
- - Playtest different versions of the engine

 ## Future goals and amibitons